New England Quarterly

 Congratulations to 2013 Whitehill Award winner, Iax Saxine.

-His essay "The Performance of Peace: Indians, Speculators, and the Politics of Property on the Maine Frontier, 1735-1737," is forthcoming in the NEQ.
+His essay "The Performance of Peace: Indians, Speculators, and the Politics of Property on the Maine Frontier, 1735-1737," is available in the September 2014 issue of NEQ.

 Be sure to listen in our latest podcast